truenas/documentation/content/References/IPv6.md

   Specific network topology and configuration instructions and recommendations are outside the scope of this article.
   Consult with your IT network administrator or service provider for how to equip your network to allow communication between both IP protocols.

-  You can dual-stack IPv4 and IPv6 in SCALE if your system has either two network interface cards or a NIC with two ports.
+  You can dual-stack IPv4 and IPv6 in SCALE.
 {{< /expand >}}

 * {{< expand "What type of IPv6 address do you want to assign?" "v" >}}